ivnsam/note_server/README.md

 # note_server
 Web application for editing Markdown-based notes

-Themes for code highlighting are from https://github.com/develephant/mkdocs-codehilite-themes Writed with PerplexityAI by Ivan Samoylenko, 2023
+Themes for code highlighting are from https://github.com/develephant/mkdocs-codehilite-themes <br>
+Made with PerplexityAI by Ivan Samoylenko, 2023

 # how to run on localhost with demo notes
 Clone this repository and run serv.py